Office: AC 308

 Miniproject reports and project milestones will be due in class on the announced dates.
 Late reports/milestones will be penalized at a rate of up to 5% per day or fraction thereof.

-Each project group will have a total project budget of $250 to cover the cost of materials, supplies, fabrication, and shipping.
-You are certainly welcome to spend more than $250 on your projects, but you will be responsible the additional costs.
+Each project group will have a total project budget TBD to cover the cost of materials, supplies, fabrication, and shipping.
+You are certainly welcome to spend more than allotted budget on your projects, but you will be responsible for the additional costs.

 Ordering Project Supplies